Brownfield

 All trail riders are welcome at Brownfield Chapter events – not just members.
 No pressure to become a member (although always welcome).

-Cole Creek Trail has several miles of trails to offer, 25+ miles along with 5 miles of lightly traveled gravel road in either direction from the Cole Creek camp to the Gasconade River.
+Cole Creek Trail has several miles of trails to offer, 20+ miles along with 5 miles of lightly traveled gravel road in either direction from the Cole Creek camp to the Gasconade River.
 The trails offer several options to make your journey longer, shorter, or just different.

 The Orange and Yellow trails were declared as designated by the US Forestry Service and marked with the appropriate colored diamonds.
 The Red and Blue trails were designated in 2014 and are now marked with the appropriate colored diamonds.
-There are also a few unmarked trails which are not designated but can be traveled.

 Yellow numbered markers (cattle ear tags) have been placed on trails exiting to the gravel road.
 Odd numbers are on the far side of the road from camp (numbered 1-15) and camp will be to the right when exiting on this side.
 Even numbers are on the same the side of the road as camp (numbered 2-24) and camp will be to the left when exiting on this side.
 The higher the number the farther you are from camp.